-Section 18.61.026 of the City of Fort Bragg's Zoning Ordinance require: (1) that the approving authority review all applications for coastal development permits to determine threats from and impacts on geologic hazards, and in areas of known or potential geologic hazards such as shoreline and bluff top lots and areas; (2) require a geologic investigation and report prior to development approval; and (3) that any authorized alteration of cliffs, bluff tops, faces or bases and other natural landforms be minimized.
-As incorporated by reference within Section 18.61.026, Zoning Ordinance Section 18.61.022(B) further requires that for development occurring in runoff special review areas, as mapped on the Land Use Plan's Coastal Environment Map: (1) any material eroded as a result of development must be intercepted; (2) the impacts of runoff erosion, and natural landform modification be evaluated by a civil engineer; (3) as such induced, runoff may have significant biological effects, review by a biologist is necessary; and (4) the evaluation identify mitigation measures necessary to minimize the adverse effects of runoff.
+Section 18.61.026 of the City of Fort Bragg's Zoning Ordinance requires that: (1) the approving authority review all applications for coastal development permits to determine threats from and impacts on geologic hazards, and in areas of known or potential geologic hazards such as shoreline and bluff top lots and areas; (2) a geologic investigation and report be prepared prior to development approval; and (3) any authorized alteration of cliffs, bluff tops, faces or bases and other natural landforms be minimized.
+As incorporated by reference within Section 18.61.026, Zoning Ordinance Section 18.61.022(B) further requires that for development occurring in runoff special review areas, as mapped on the Land Use Plan's Coastal Environment Map: (1) any material eroded as a result of development must be intercepted; (2) the impacts of runoff erosion, and natural landform modification be evaluated by a civil engineer; (3) the biological effects of runoff be reviewed by a biologist; and (4) the evaluation identify mitigation measures necessary to minimize the adverse effects of runoff.